This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases. Please see the disclosure for more information.

 I was looking at a loaf of French bread that was sitting on the counter.
 I was wondering what was I going to do with it.
 I’d made about 8 different po boys in as many days.
-I was worried that Anita might be getting tired of eating them, but I had to make one more, but I had to make a breakfast po boy.
+I was worried that my wife might be getting tired of eating them, but I had to make one more, but I had to make a breakfast po boy.
 It’s an omelet on a roll, topped with a creamy cheese sauce.
 If you’re looking for a bit of kick, add some red pepper flake or cayenne pepper to the omelet or (and!) the cheese sauce.

 This breakfast po boy was easy to make and actually quite delicious.
 You can put whatever you want into the omelet of course.
 The cheese sauce takes it over the top.
 Try my breakfast pizza and my Mexican breakfast taco too!